Book Launch: The Hiding GameTalk Thu 28 Nov, 6.30pm–8pm

-Award-winning author Naomi Wood presents her latest book The Hiding Game which focuses on a group of young art students living and studying at the Bauhaus Art School until it was forced to close by the Nazis.
-Whilst researching the Bauhaus Naomi became obsessed with the parties, the practices and students, nevertheless she wondered what life might look like underneath the blissful utopia presented - when artistic relationships ran sour and when the tyranny of the Nazis threatened to shut it down.
+Naomi Wood presents her latest novel The Hiding Game, which focuses on a group of young art students living and studying at the Bauhaus Art School until it was forced to close by the Nazis.
+Whilst researching the Bauhaus, Wood focused on the parties, the practices and students, nevertheless she wondered what life might look like underneath the blissful utopia presented - when artistic relationships ran sour and when the tyranny of the Nazis threatened to shut it down.

-Five Leaves Bookshop will have copies of The Hidden Game for sale at this event.
+Five Leaves Bookshop will have a selection of books from the author for sale during this event.

 In collaboration with Picador and Five Leaves Bookshop.